apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/default.md

 <a name="guest"></a>
 #### Guest Login

-The proper way to obtain an guest session as of Oak is as specified by JSR 283:
+The proper way to obtain a guest session is specified by JSR 283:

-    String wspName = null;
-    Session anonymous = repository.login(new GuestCredentials(), wspName);
+    String wspName = null; // or any other workspace name if not login to the default workspace Session anonymous = repository.login(new GuestCredentials(), wspName);

 As of Oak 1.0 `Repository#login()` and `Repository#login(null, wspName)` is no longer treated as guest login.
-This behavior of Jackrabbit-core is violating the specification, which defines that null-login should be used for those cases where the authentication process is handled outside of the repository (see [Pre-Authentication](preauthentication.html)).
+This behavior of Jackrabbit-core is violating the specification, which defines that null-login should be used for those cases where the authentication process is handled outside the repository (see [Pre-Authentication](preauthentication.html)).

 Similarly, any special treatment that Jackrabbit core applied for the guest (anonymous) user has been omitted altogether from the default [LoginModuleImpl].
-In the default setup the built-in anonymous user will be created without any password.
-Therefore explicitly uid/pw login using the anonymous userId will no longer work.
+By default, the built-in anonymous user will be created without any password.
+Therefore, explicitly uid/pw login using the anonymous userId will no longer work.
 This behavior is now consistent with the default login of any other user which doesn't have a password set.

 ##### GuestLoginModule